HuskyChaos/writeup-Eavesdropper/README.md

     ![bashrc](./img/bashrc.png)
     Save the changes and wait for a few seconds after which you will see a pass.txt which has the password that can be used to switch to root.
 4. Copy the password from pass.txt and do `/usr/bin/sudo su` and get the root flag.
+We can also reset the `PATH` variable instead of using the absolute path for the original sudo executable.

 ## Solved 😁
 Once you are done with this.